apache/trafficcontrol/docs/source/api/v4/deliveryservices.rst

 :lastHeaderRewrite:         A set of :ref:`ds-last-header-rw-rules`
 :logsEnabled:               A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
 :longDesc:                  The :ref:`ds-longdesc` of this :term:`Delivery Service`
-:longDesc1:                 An optional field containing the :ref:`ds-longdesc2` of this :term:`Delivery Service`
-:longDesc2:                 An optional field containing the :ref:`ds-longdesc3` of this :term:`Delivery Service`
 :maxDnsAnswers:             The :ref:`ds-max-dns-answers` allowed for this :term:`Delivery Service`
 :maxOriginConnections:      The :ref:`ds-max-origin-connections`
 :maxRequestHeaderBytes:     The :ref:`ds-max-request-header-bytes`